Frequently Asked Questions

 Single room supplement & guaranteed shares

 For single travelers who prefer the privacy of their own room and stateroom, single accommodation can, of course, be requested.
 Call for single room supplements.
-On European and Southeast Asia river cruises: Guaranteed shares are available in select categories.
+On European river cruises: Guaranteed shares are available in select categories.
 If you are traveling alone but prefer to share a cabin, we will try to match you up with a single traveler of the same gender.
 Please call our Travel Consultant for details.

 Extra nights before & after your vacation